Prince George Amateur Radio Club

 "Amateur Radio" is an international term that means that we can not use our radios for profit.
 To get an "Amateur Radio Operators Certificate", you have to pass a federal examination that includes basic electronics, radio regulations, and operating procedures.
 This contrasts with commercial radio operators who simply buy a license and are good to go.

-Meetings are held on the third Wednesday of each month at EMBC at the corner of Ferry & Westwood in Prince George, BC.
+Meetings are held on the second Wednesday of each month at EMBC at the corner of Ferry & Westwood in Prince George, BC.
 Arrive early for the emergency net and see the radio station in operation.
 The meetings start at 19:30 (7:30 pm).
 Use the front door - ring the door bell if the door is locked.
 The alternate location when we don't have access to the PREOC is the old Beaverly fire hall on highway 16 west.

 You don't have to be a Prince George resident to be a member.
 We serve a large geographic area with repeaters in Mcbride, Valemount, Quesnel, Burns Lake, and other communities.
 We also assist other clubs with their projects.
 For example, we installed repeaters at Lac La Hache (south of Williams Lake), and Wells and we've helped service repeaters in other areas.
 We are asking all out lying areas that do not have their own club to join the Prince George Amateur Radio Club to help support us, so we can continue to support you.
 Everyone is welcome and we greatly appreciate your support.